Jason2Brownlee/blog/content/posts/learn-machine-learning-algorithms.md

 The zeroth order would be:

-* You could "implement" algorithms from scratch in a spreadsheet (e.g. google sheets)
+* You could "implement" algorithms from scratch in a spreadsheet (e.g. google sheets).

 The language of machine learning is Python.